atorresbr/a-la-popa/README.md

 ## If you change an application’s icon, the cache may still show the old icon until it’s cleared.
 ## Deleting this file forces the desktop environment to rebuild the icon cache, so new or updated icons appear correctly.
 ## It’s safe to delete; your system will recreate it automatically.
-sudo rm -rf ~/.cache/icon-cache.kcache sudo rm -rf ~/.cache/thumbnails/* sudo rm -rf ~/.cache/icons/*
+ rm -rf ~/.cache/icon-cache.kcache
+ rm -rf ~/.cache/thumbnails/*
+ rm -rf ~/.cache/icons/*

 ## downloading the text file to transform in Bash Script
 wget https://raw.githubusercontent.com/atorresbr/a-la-popa/main/a-la-popa.txt && \
-sudo mv a-la-popa.txt a-la-popa.sh && \
+ mv a-la-popa.txt a-la-popa.sh && \

 ## setting the permissions to you LINUX user and exec the Bash Script to install the game
 sudo chmod +x a-la-popa.sh && sudo ./a-la-popa.sh &&